LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	consistent(X, Y) :-
 		...

-In this case, the _sender_ is the tests object and the `assertion/1` meta-predicate will call the local `consistent/2` predicate in the expected context.
+In this case, the _sender_ is the tests object, and the `assertion/1` meta-predicate will call the local `consistent/2` predicate in the expected context.